aljica/restaurants/README.md

 * Prevent exact same data from being stored in the DB multiple times (to prevent DDoS attacks or other malicious use)
 * Enable user to add new restaurant without necessarily specifying all info_pieces?
 * What information do we want to return from get_restaurant_info()?
 Currently, we just randomly decided to return id, name, opening_hours and address.
+* If we insert 50 new restaurants to a blank database, then delete restaurants 0-48, then newly inserted restaurants will have ID 50 and on, and not start back from 0.
+This can be fixed.